ExistedGit/Dota2Cheat/README.md

 Open the project in Visual Studio and build both Dota2Cheat and Dota2Loader as **Release x64**

 ## Injecting

-**I KNOW IT DOESN'T WORK ON WIN11, STOP MESSAGING ME ABOUT IT.
-TRY TO USE SOME OTHER INJECTOR THAT WORKS ON WIN11, MAYBE IT'LL HELP**

 This cheat can be safely reinjected at any point of the game

 Build Dota2Loader and launch it, it will move the necessary resources around and then inject

+**I KNOW IT DOESN'T WORK ON WIN11, STOP MESSAGING ME ABOUT IT.
+TRY TO [USE](https://github.com/ExistedGit/Dota2Cheat/issues/124) SOME [OTHER](https://github.com/ExistedGit/Dota2Cheat/issues/120) INJECTOR THAT WORKS ON WIN11(JUST DON'T FORGET TO STILL LAUNCH IT, TO MOVE ASSETS)**

 **Use at own risk.
 Though I use methods that make detection chances as low as possible, there are no guarantees.** (also consider not using non-legit features that you can get reported for)